-- 1. Catholic 'looked after' children and previously 'looked after' children, who have been adopted or made subject to child arrangements orders or special guardianship orders. - 2.
-Baptised Catholic children, with a Certificate of Catholic Practice, who have a sibling at the school at the time of application. - 3.
-Baptised Catholic children with a Certificate of Catholic Practice, who are resident in the Parish of Our Lady of Mount Carmel and St George in the borough of Enfield. - 4.
-Baptised Catholic children with a Certificate of Catholic Practice, who are resident in the Parishes of St Monica's, St Edmund's, St Mary's, Vita et Pax and St Joseph's. - 5.
+- Catholic 'looked after' children and previously 'looked after' children, who have been adopted or made subject to child arrangements orders or special guardianship orders. - 2.
+Baptised Catholic children, with a Certificate of Catholic Practice, who have a sibling at the school at the time of application. - Baptised Catholic children with a Certificate of Catholic Practice, who are resident in the Parish of Our Lady of Mount Carmel and St George in the borough of Enfield. - 4.
+Baptised Catholic children with a Certificate of Catholic Practice, who are resident in the Parishes of St Monica's, St Edmund's, Mary Mother of God, Christ the King (Cockfosters) and St Joseph's. - 5.
 Other baptised Catholics with a Certificate of Catholic Practice - 6.
 Other baptised Catholics.

-- 7. Other children who have a sibling at the school at the time of application - 8.
-Other 'looked after' children and previously 'looked after' children who have been adopted or made subject to child arrangements orders or special guardianship orders. - 9.
-Children of other Christian denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirming membership of the faith community, who have a sibling at the school at the time of application. - 10.
+- 7. Other 'looked after' children and previously 'looked after' children who have been adopted or made subject to child arrangements orders or special guardianship orders. - 8.
+Catechumens and Members of other Eastern Christian Churches - 9.
+Other children who have a sibling at the school at the time of application - 10.
 Children of other Christian denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirming membership of the faith community. - 11.
 Children of other faiths whose application is supported by a letter from their religious leader, confirming membership of the faith community. - 12.
 Any other children.